This brief tutorial shows students and new users how to disable autofill for credit cards in Microsoft Edge Browser when using Windows 10.

 Using Windows registry is one way to force all users on the system to not save credit card info and autocomplete web forms online.
 There are multiple ways to do this in Windows, however, using the Windows registry is the easiest and most effective way.

 To enable, press the Windows Key + R on your keyboard to open the run command box.
 Or use the search function to search for the Run app.

 In the command box, type the commands below and press Enter.

-When Windows registry opens, navigate to the path below.
+When the Windows registry opens, navigate to the path below.
 If you don’t see the Edge key, create one.

-From there, right-click on the Edge key and select the New > DWORD (32-bit) Value option to create a REG_DWORD value if you don’t see existing AutofillCreditCardEnabled value already created.
+From there, right-click on the Edge key and select the New > DWORD (32-bit) Value option to create a REG_DWORD value if you don’t see the existing AutofillCreditCardEnabled value already created.

 Name the new DWORD value as:

 After saving the DWORD above, double-click it to open.
 Then enter the value of 0 to disable and 1 to enable.

 0 = Force disabled